jacksonkernion/jacksonkernion.github.io/posts/I-Blew-The-Whistle-On-John-Searle.md

 As best as I can tell, UC Berkeley is legally allowed to share such information.
 The fact that they haven't suggests to me that they'd rather not bring attention to numbers *w*, *x*, *y*, and *z*.

-By evading public accountability, they show that they do not deserve public trust.
+By evading public accountability, they've shown that they don't deserve public trust.

 <div id='discourse-comments'></div>